treehouse/treehouse_android_utilities/README.md

 Treehouse Android Utilities
 ===========================

 This repository holds helpful utility files for Treehouse Android projects.
-Included are a couple of helper classes that can be used to work with files in Android, like resizing images and converting to byte arrays.
+Included are a couple of helper classes that can be used to work with files in Android, like detecting a shake, resizing images, and converting to byte arrays.

+## Build a Simple Android App
+Download the following file and add it to your project.

+- ShakeDetector.java

+### ShakeDetector.java

+- Create a ShakeDetector object and implement the `onShake()` method from the `OnShakeListener` interface.

 ## Build a Self-Destructing Message Android App
 Download the following files and add them to your project.